 For those that say it was to keep the age rating down to be more family friendly, the game still has what is essentially an M rating on Steam.
-Furthermore, there have been other games released on Steam that have had bare breast shots that were not AO rated and were allowed on Steam.
+Furthermore, there have been other games released on Steam that have had bare breast shots and were allowed on Steam.
 Although in general, the main reason I bring this up may just be that I wanted to see the breasts of the remaining catgirls that weren’t in Vol. 1 (yes I am in fact, a pervert).

 One other small gripe I have with the presentation is some of the placement of the music.
 It often times feels like songs are played at the least appropriate time plot wise, and are shifted randomly.
 For example, the track “Aibyou” only played during the sex scenes and a rather emotional moment in the final act.
 The rarity of the song’s use made it all the more effective each time it was used and carried a strong emotional effect.
 In Vol. 0, the song is used in a comical scene where Shigure scolds the catgirls for making a mess while trying to clean the bathroom.
 There are also times where songs will play but will stop after a character only has a few lines.
 This ends up coming across as rather jarring and causes more difficulty with the game setting the right mood than it should.